Zyndric/lute/README.md

 - improve report of error and failure details
 - display some rendition of the function string as test case name
 - calculate the file and line where a failed expect_* call was made from
+- Fix: all_suites fails when no test cases are found